Caregiver Support Programs for Caregivers and Corporations

-Spouses, experiencing loss, miss the daily routine and companionship of marriage, when providing 24 hour care for a husband or wife becomes the daily routine.
+Spouses, experiencing loss, miss the daily routine, and companionship of marriage, when providing 24-hour care for a husband or wife becomes the daily routine.
 When a spouse passes away, the stress of caregiving transfers to the stress of having to start all over again but not knowing how.

 Dealing With Stubborn Aging Parents

 Aging parents and spouses who refuse care are common.
 “I don’t need any help,” is a repetitive response.
 Anger and frustration are felt by caregivers who realize the situation must change.
-When attempts to convince a loved one to accept help are unsuccessful, temporarily walking away or refusing to help may be the catalyst that results in change.
+When attempts to convince a loved one to accept help are unsuccessful, temporarily walking away or refusing to help may be the catalyst that results in a change.

 Co-dependent relationships are damaging.
 By taking over, loved ones become more dependent on the caregiver.

 Disagreements between aging parents and adult children can be challenging.
-In the most advanced situations these disagreements are played out in the court system.
+In the most advanced situations, these disagreements are played out in the court system.
 There are times when court proceedings are necessary to prevent a controlling family member from harming a loved one.

 Other proceedings are based on turf battles and interest in money.
 Situations that have played out in the public eye involve celebrities like Glenn Campbell, Casey Casem, Pat Bowlen owner of the Denver Broncos, and Peter Falk.
 These situations have the potential to permanently destroy family relationships.